awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 ## Default properties

-Out of the box implementation of the Construct without any override will set the following defaults:
+Out of the box implementation of the construct without any override will set the following defaults:

 ### Authentication

 - Primary authentication method for the AppSync GraphQL API is Amazon Cognito User Pool.
-- Secondary authentication method for the AppSync graphQL API is IAM role.
+- Secondary authentication method for the AppSync GraphQL API is IAM role.

 ### Networking